Neural Active Learning on Heteroskedastic Distributions: Method

-An example with a small $||\mathbf{lh}||_2$ has a small state difference between the main and EMA model, meaning the example had converged very fast early on in the training, indicating that it is probably a noisy example.
-This can be seen from Figure \ref{fig:lh-diff}\subref{fig:wo-ft}, the average $||\mathbf{lh}||_2$ for the clean examples are much higher than the noisy examples.
+A training example with a small $||\mathbf{lh}||_2$ has a small state difference between the main and EMA model, meaning the example had converged very fast early on in the training, indicating that it is probably a \emph{noisy} example.
+(This can be seen from Figure~\ref{fig:wo-ft} in the Appendix).

-The state difference, $\mathbf{lh}$, us computed for all unlabeled examples.
+Algorithm \ref{alg:lhd} describes \textsc{LHD} in detail.
+The state difference, $\mathbf{lh}$, is computed for all unlabeled examples.
 Then, we use the $k$-means$++$ seeding algorithm \cite{Arthur07kmeans} over all the $\mathbf{lh}$ embeddings, which selects a batch of diverse examples that have a high magnitude of $\mathbf{lh}$.